roman-lehendzevych-vitech/Design-Patterns-Proxy/README.md

 This pattern solve problem such as: you have a massive object that consumes a vast amount of system resources.
 You need it from time to time, but not always.
 ### 2. Where should we use this pattern (examples)?
-When we need to have the exact copy of the object
+The proxy can pass the request to the service object only if the client’s credentials match some criteria.
 ### 3. Pros and Cons
 Pros:
 - You can control the service object without clients knowing about it